-Under new rules issued by the U.S. Department of Treasury, same-sex couples who are legally married in any state will be treated as married for federal tax purposes, regardless of whether or not the state where they reside recognizes same-sex marriages.
+Under rules issued by the U.S. Department of Treasury in 2013, same-sex couples who are legally married in any state are treated as married for federal tax purposes, regardless of whether or not the state where they reside recognizes same-sex marriages.
 The Treasury’s ruling came in the aftermath of the Supreme Court decision in the Windsor case striking down key provisions of the Defense of Marriage Act (DOMA), including a provision relied on by the IRS to deny same-sex couples the right to file as married couples.

 After the Windsor case, the IRS was required to allow same-sex couples who are legally married under state law to file as a married couple.
 However, because the IRS used state of residency to determine a person’s tax filing status, there was concern that same-sex spouses who lived in a state that didn’t recognize same-sex marriage would be treated as single for federal tax purposes.
 The Treasury’s ruling that all legally married same-sex couples will be treated as married for federal tax purposes regardless of where they live eliminates any possible confusion about filing status for same-sex couples.
 It also provides them with the assurance that they can change their state of residency without worrying about jeopardizing their married filing status.
 The IRS ruling covers any same-sex marriage legally entered into in any of the 50 states, the District of Columbia, a U.S. territory, or a foreign country; it does not apply to registered domestic partnerships, civil unions, or similar formal relationships recognized under state law.